 Q.: What are the requirements to take the course?

-Q.: How do I sign up for an entry-level course?
+Q.: How do I sign up for the Grassroots Referee Course?

 Q.: What type of entry-level courses are offered?

 A.: Two types of USSF Entry-Level Courses are offered locally by the Soccer Clubs and Referee Associations.
 They are the Referee Grade 8 and Recreational Referee Grade 9 courses.
 The Referee Grade 8 course is typically taught over two days.
 You must attend the full class, and pass a 50-question multiple choice exam (80% correct is needed to pass).
 The cost of the course is $55.
 The Recreational Referee Grade 9 course is an 8-hour, single-day course.
 You must attend the class, and pass a 50-question multiple choice exam (80% correct is needed to pass).
 The cost of the course is $40.
 US Soccer also offers on-line pre-course modules found under Training & Tests.
 They take approximately 2 hours to complete.
 You can go at your own pace too.
 They are an excellent resource to prepare you for the Instructor-led Entry-Level Referee Class.
 Use SDI-mmddyy for the Clinic Number where "mmddyy" is the date you view a module.

 Q.: What games can I referee once I have completed a course?